Lankaran-Astara Economic Region: Natural resources

 The Gizilaghaj Reserve where different birds winter, the Hirkan National Park, and the Zuvand Reserve, which are rich in relic plants are located in the territory of the Lankaran economic region.
-The Ghizilaghaj State Reserve was established in 1929 and its area is 88,000 hectares.
-Different birds such as swans, geese, ducks, spoonbill, golden goose, heron are protected in this reserve.
-The Hirkan National Park was established in 1936 and its area is 2,900 hectares.
+The Ghizilaghaj State Reserve, established in 1929, spans 88,000 hectares.
+Different birds such as swans, geese, ducks, spoonbill, golden goose, and heron are protected in this reserve.
+The 2,900-hectare Hirkan National Park was established in 1936.
 There are mostly relic plants in the reserve – ironwood, chestnut oak, Caspian locust, azat tree, etc. The Zuvand Reserve is located in the territory of the Yardimli administrative district.
 The area of this reserve is 15,000 hectares, where the mountain goat is protected.

 Economy

 Labor

 Analysis of the main socio-economic indicators of the labor market in the Lankaran economic region shows that the number of employees in the region in the Lankaran economic region was 67,500 people.
 This is 6.1% more than in 2003.